About The North Star Food Hub

 Cornell Cooperative Extension provides technical assistance and education to producers and many local food activities, such as the North Star Food Hub.

 Cornell Cooperative Extension of Jefferson County administers public funding for North Star Food Hub and offers agriculture-based education programs and technical assistance for local growers.
-Topics range from obtaining GAP’s certification, accessing the NYS Grown and Certified program, navigating the Food Safety Modernization Act (FSMA), Produce Safety Alliance – Grower Training Workshops, and marketing local foods.
+Topics range from obtaining GAP’s certification, accessing the NYS Grown and Certified program, navigating the Food Safety Modernization Act (FSMA), Produce Safety Alliance – Grower Training Workshops, applying to accept EBT as a producer,and marketing local foods.
 For a list of upcoming agriculture programs being offered, please click here.